123ishaTest/igt-docs/blog/2021-08-31-converted-to-library.md

 Hi all,

-IGT is now converted to a library
+IGT is now converted to a library.
+Using it is a bit different, but I'm creating a demo project soon!

 \- Isha